 Throughout his travels, Smith meets people with a range of relationships to the past, including some who actively resist acknowledging the horrors of slavery and others who are working hard to bring it to light.

 We invite members of the Northwestern community and beyond to use these artworks as opportunities to connect to the themes of the text, whether they are used for private contemplation or as a springboard in discussion with others.

 We are happy to provide a shareable pdf booklet and downloadable images for teaching and engagement.
 If you are interested in collaborating with us in your research or teaching, contact Corinne Granof at email@example.com.
 Schedule a class visit to discuss these works in person in our study center by contacting firstname.lastname@example.org

 View Package in Collection Database

 This package of selected artworks and accompanying texts is published as a PDF for classroom use and viewable within the Collection Database within the Block Museum’s database.
-Multiple works from the package will be on view in the galleries as part of the 2022 Fall exhibition Looking 101.

 About One Book, One Northwestern

 One Book One Northwestern is a community‐wide reading program hosted by the Office of the President.
 It aims to engage the campus in a common conversation centered on a carefully chosen, thought-provoking book.
 It began in 2005 for students in the Weinberg College of Arts and Sciences and has since evolved into a community-wide program involving students, faculty and staff from all majors and departments.